35percent/11tystarter/src/posts/how-to-make-canada-water-viable.md

 The Leisure Centre mystery

-The viability assements give the construction cost of the newly opened leisure centre as £9.7m [SCREENSHOT - Quod and It is noted
+The viability assements give the construction cost of the newly opened leisure centre as £9.7m \[SCREENSHOT - Quod Jan 2025 App B pg 54, 55] while noting a *'contribution'* to the leisure centre of £35m \[SCREENSHOT - Quod Jan 2025 7.15].
+To complicate matters, Quod also say that SDLT of £530k has been paid by BL for acquiring the lease at a cost of £8.7m+VAT [SCREENSHOT -

+Has Southwark paid £35m towards a centre that cost £9.7m to build and have BL bought the lease (for £8.7m+ VAT), to rent back to Southwark, at a peppercorn rent?
+Is this a good deal for Southwark?

+Two values for the SDLT Leisure Centre;

+SDLT Leisure Centre £2,695,500 - Quod, Jan 2025, 7.2.1

+SDLT Leisure Centre £530,000 Stamp Duty payable on the acquisition of the leisure centre lease (£8.7m + VAT), equating to c.£500,000 - Quod, July 2025, 2.35

 What we think